Placements

 Our Preparing to Find a Placement pathway will help you prepare before you begin searching and applying for placement years.
 You'll be guided through activities to help get you ready.

 Start using this pathway from the spring / summer before you are applying for placements.
-This gives you plenty of time to work through the activities before employers typically start their recruitment.
-As organisations can recruit at different times of the year (and not everyone will find their placement at the same time!), the activities in this pathway can be relevant throughout your placement search.
+This gives you time to work through the activities before employers start their recruitment.

 Searching and Applying for Placements

-Our Searching and Applying for Placements pathway can help you start your placements search and to give you the skills and support to start applying.
-If you’re still unsure if a placement is right for you, or if you’re not sure what sectors or roles you’re interested in, the Reflect and Research sections can help.
+Our Searching and Applying for Placements pathway can help you start your placements search.
+If you’re unsure if a placement is right for you, or if you’re not sure what sectors or roles you’re interested in, the Reflect and Research sections can help.

 Careers Service Placement Year Module

-Student who are completing a placement year which is managed by the Careers Service will also undertake the Careers Service Placement Year Module.
-This is a 120- credit module completed over the course of the placement year (9-12 months) and will count towards your final degree classification.
+Student who are completing a placement year managed by the Careers Service will also undertake the Careers Service Placement Year Module.
+This is a 120- credit module completed over the course of the placement year (9-12 months).
+It will count towards your final degree classification.